You can now apply online for a Performance Bond - it only takes three (3) minutes! (Yep, we timed it.) Click here:

-The payment bond is issued by a third party and forms the three-way contract between an owner, contractor, and surety.
+The payment security guarantee bond is issued by a third party and forms the three-way contract between an owner, contractor, and surety.
 The agreement ensures that contractors will be paid for work on projects leaving them lien free at completion of said project.
 Get a Massachusetts Performance Bonds.

 Who pays for a performance bond?